Why we instinctively dislike or hate someone

 But it doesn’t stop at appearance.

 Ancestral tribes also shared common values and beliefs.
-They had a cultural identity that separated them from other tribes.
-So, even today, when people come across people with different views than their own, they dislike them.
+They possessed a distinct cultural identity that set them apart from other tribes.
+So, even today, when people encounter individuals with differing views from their own, they tend to dislike them or at least be suspicious about them.

-It’s also why polite disagreement is so hard and a rarity in public debates and discussions.
+This is also why polite disagreement is so rare and challenging in public debates and discussions.
 When you disagree with someone, you’re effectively saying:

 “I disagree with your beliefs.
 I am not of your tribe.”